 The Harrison Narcotics Tax Act of 1914 effectively controlled the sale and distribution of diacetylmorphine, allowing the drug to be prescribed and sold only for medical purposes.
 It was finally revealed that heroin was even more addictive than morphine, and then in 1924, the U.S. Congress banned its importation, manufacture, and sale.
 It is currently listed as a Schedule I substance, meaning it is not legal to use for any purpose.

-How is Heroin Made? – The Illicit Production of Heroin
+The Illicit Production of Heroin

 The process for making heroin can be summarized in the following steps: